mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 ## Subscription expiry

-When your license expires, GitLab locks down features, like Git pushes and issue creation.
-Then, your instance becomes read-only and an expiration message is displayed to all administrators.
+When your license expires, you can continue to use GitLab for 14 days.

-- To resume functionality, upload a new license.
+On the 15th day, paid features are no longer available.
+You can continue to use free features.

-- To fall back to Free features, delete the expired license.
+To resume paid feature functionality, upload a new license.

 ## CI pipeline minutes